 Investment Strategy.
 The Fund pursues its investment objective by investing primarily in reinsurance-related securities, including event-linked bonds and shares or notes issued in connection with quota shares ("Quota Share Notes") and, to a lesser extent, shares or notes issued in connection with industry loss warranties ("ILW Notes"), event-linked swaps and equity securities (publicly or privately offered) and the derivatives of equity securities of companies in the reinsurance and insurance industry (collectively, "reinsurance-related securities").
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in reinsurance-related securities.
-Reinsurance-related securities typically are below investment-grade or are unrated.
-Reinsurance-related debt securities that are below investment-grade are commonly referred to as "junk bonds."
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in reinsurance-related securities that are below investment-grade are commonly referred to as "junk bonds."
 Accordingly, the Fund's portfolio will be primarily invested in high yield, high risk securities.
 The Fund may also enter into other types of investments that enable the Fund to provide risk transfer services, as the Adviser may consider appropriate from time to time.

 Investment Adviser.
 The Fund's investment adviser is Stone Ridge Asset Management LLC ("Stone Ridge" or the "Adviser").
-As of December 31, 2021, Stone Ridge's assets under management were approximately \$13 billion.
+As of December 31, 2022, Stone Ridge's assets under management were approximately \$18 billion.